 Here are a few notable features of the Logitech Pro X:

 - Comfortable memory foam material

 - 7.1 surround sound.

 Yes, another Razer product, so sue me.
-Also, this is the headset that I use.
+Also, this is the headset that I use and it is BLOODY COMFORTABLE.
 It’s not my fault that they make good headsets.
 Also, it came out more than a year ago, so its presence in this list means it’s still worth getting even after all that time.
 If you’re getting a Razer Kraken, though, it’s much better to get the Ultimate or the Tournament rather than the standard Kraken models.
 Sure, they cost almost twice as much but you wouldn’t be here if you wanted cheap headsets.